Blackstone's record assets boost earnings

 This boosted management fees as net fee-related earnings came in at $138 million from $98.5 million the year before.
 Total performance fees net of compensation plunged to $6.6 million from $81 million the year before.

-Blackstone’s Schwarzman is an outspoken supporter of Romney, with whom he has done deals in the past, while James is a backer of President Barack Obama and is planning to host a fundraising event for his reelection campaign.

-“The Obama campaign has actually said they are not going to go after the industry but I suspect the super-PACs and what-not will, and so I‘m not looking forward to it and I don’t think it’s fair or right but there’s not much I can do about it,” James said.

-Reporting by Greg Roumeliotis in New York; editing by John Wallace, Maureen Bavdek and Phil Berlowitz
+Reporting by Greg Roumeliotis in New York; editing by John Wallace and Maureen Bavdek